arcweave/arcweave-unreal-plugin/README.md

 3. Open your project.
 4. If prompted to rebuild the Arcweave plugin, click **Yes**.

+## Data Collection Methods
+There are two primary methods for collecting Arcweave project data:

+### JSON Import:
+For this method, you'll need to do the following:
+- Export you Arcweave project for Unreal Engine and unzip it.
+- Move the exported JSON file along with all required assets in the **Content->ArcweaveExport** directory.
+If this directory does not exist create it.

-### Arcweave's Web API
+### Web API:

-This feature is available only to Team account holders.
-It allows you to fetch your Arcweave project's data directly within Unreal Engine, via Arcweave's web API.
+This involves fetching data directly from the Arcweave Web API within Unreal Engine.
 You will need:

-- Your **API key** as an Arcweave user.
-- Your **project's hash**.

-Refer to [this chapter](https://arcweave.com/docs/1.0/api) in the Arcweave Documentation for details on how to find these.
+- Your **Arcweave API key** and your **project's hash** (Refer to the [Arcweave Documentation](https://arcweave.com/docs/1.0/api) for more info on how to find these).

-### Arcweave's Web API Credentials in Unreal Engine

-Navigate to Project Settings -> Plugins -> Arcweave.
+- Navigate to Project Settings -> Plugins -> Arcweave.
 Here, you can input your APIToken and the project hash obtained in the previous step.

-## Data Collection Methods
-There are two primary methods for collecting data:

-**Web API:** This involves fetching data directly from the Arcweave Web API.
-**JSON Import:** For this method, you'll need to import a JSON file from your Arcweave project.
-Ensure that the JSON file, along with all required assets, is placed in the **Content->ArcweaveExport directory**.
-If this directory does not exist, you will need to create it.

 ### Important Classes and Functions